• Skip to primary navigation

 pile of chocolate peanut butter oatmeal bars on a small red plate with a few small bars and oatmeal in front of it.

 Everyone needs some easy recipes in their collection.
 One never knows when the emergency need may strike!
-Think last-minute get-togethers, or a potluck at work.
+Think last-minute get-together, or a potluck at work.

 I’ve had this recipe for years, and these bars have never failed me.
 They are easy to make and always well received.
 I just don’t think you can go wrong with a chocolate and peanut butter combination.